swiftlang/swift/docs/Modules.rst

 You can also selectively import certain declarations from a module::

-  import func ChessAIs.createGreedyPlayer
+  import func Chess.createGreedyPlayer
-  import class AVFoundation.AVPlayer
+  import class Foundation.NSRegularExpression

 .. admonition:: Comparison with Other Languages